 The workplace is undergoing a fundamental transformation.
 While artificial intelligence has been automating tasks for years, a new category of AI technology is emerging that goes far beyond simple automation.
 AI agents—autonomous systems capable of planning, decision-making, and executing complex multi-step workflows—are becoming the digital coworkers that business leaders have long envisioned.

 According to recent McKinsey research, 62% of organizations are now experimenting with AI agents, and 23% have already begun scaling them across business functions.
-This isn't just another technology trend.
-It represents a paradigm shift in how work gets done, with Gartner predicting that by 2028, 33% of enterprise software applications will include agentic AI—up from less than 1% in 2024.
+This isn't just another technology trend—it represents a paradigm shift in how work gets done, with Gartner predicting that by 2028, 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024.

 For business executives and technology leaders, understanding AI agents is no longer optional.
 It's essential for maintaining competitive advantage in an increasingly automated business landscape.